Left orderability and taut foliations with one-sided branching: Introduction

+Taut foliations of $3$-manifolds can be distinguished to three types according to the branching behavior for the leaf spaces (of the pull-back foliations in their universal covers): $\mathbb{R}$-covered, one-sided branching, and two-sided branching.
+The generic case for taut foliations is two-sided branching.
+The $3$-manifolds that admit co-orientable $\mathbb{R}$-covered foliations are known to have left orderable fundamental group.
+In this paper, we consider taut foliations with one-sided branching and restrict the unknown case for the direction ``co-orientable taut foliation $\Longrightarrow$ left orderability of $\pi_1$'' to two-sided branching.

 \begin{thm} Let $M$ be a connected, closed, orientable, irreducible $3$-manifold that admits a co-orientable taut foliation with one-sided branching.
-Then $\pi_1(M)$ is left orderable.
-In addtion, $\pi_1(M)$ is isomorphic to a subgroup of $\mathcal{G}_\infty$. \end{thm}
+Then $\pi_1(M)$ is left orderable. \end{thm}

-The group $\mathcal{G}_\infty$ (cf. Definition \ref{G-infty} for the definition) is shown to be left orderable by Navas (\hyperref[N]{[N]}) and is shown to have no nontrivial homomorphism to $Homeo_+(\mathbb{R})$ by Mann (\hyperref[Ma]{[Ma]}).
+In the proof of Theorem \ref{foliation}, we provide an injective homomorphism of $\pi_1(M)$ to the group $\mathcal{G}_\infty$ (see Definition \ref{G-infty} for the definition), which is shown to be left orderable by Navas and is shown to have no nontrivial homomorphism to $\text{Homeo}_+(\mathbb{R})$ by Mann (\hyperref[Ma]{[Ma]}).